 - Service Model (SaaS, PaaS, IaaS check more at https://k21academy.com/cloudlive01 )

 - Deployment Model (Public, Private, Hybrid, Managed to check more at https://k21academy.com/cloudlive02 )

 - Also on How Leak/Theft happened (If Any)

-All top cloud vendors like Oracle, Microsoft, Amazon, Google, IBM etc take security very seriously and provide options to encrypt data at rest, transit (over network) including Firewalls & Virtual Private Networks (VPNs)
+All top cloud vendors like Oracle, Microsoft, Amazon, Google, IBM, etc take security very seriously and provide options to encrypt data at rest, transit (over a network) including Firewalls & Virtual Private Networks (VPNs)

-Q2: Is there a doc or link to see which data centre to choose for each country?
+Q2: Is there a doc or link to see which data center to choose for each country?